 Business and residential investment are growing strongly.
 Real business fixed investment-in nonresidential structures, equipment, and software-grew at an annual rate of 6.4 percent in the first six months of the year.
 Measured from the same quarter in the previous year, growth in business fixed investment was 10.2 percent for the second quarter of 2012, matching the rate in the fourth quarter of 2011 (see Figure 2-2).
 Despite that growth, net investment (fixed investment minus depreciation) as a fraction of GDP remains unusually low.
-CBO expects real fixed investment to grow at an above-average pace during the second half of 2012, supported by favorable conditions in markets for corporate borrowing but restrained by businesses' concern about possible major changes in fiscal policies.
+CBO expects real fixed investment to grow at an aboveaverage pace during the second half of 2012, supported by favorable conditions in markets for corporate borrowing but restrained by businesses' concern about possible major changes in fiscal policies.
 Investment in inventories (the other component of business investment) was moderately stronger in the first half of 2012 than in the second half of 2011.
-However, with inventories now roughly in line
+However, with inventories now roughly in line with sales, investment in inventories is unlikely to pick up in the second half of 2012.

-Board of Governors of the Federal Reserve System, The July 2012 Senior Loan Officer Opinion Survey on Bank Lending Practices (August 6, 2012), http://go.usa.gov/7qF.
+29. Board of Governors of the Federal Reserve System, The July 2012 Senior Loan Officer Opinion Survey on Bank Lending Practices (August 6, 2012), http://go.usa.gov/7qF.